ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 In most cases the value of a request attribute should be left unspecified by the Presenter.
 In the process of generating the evidence, the values of the desired attributes are observed by the Attestation Service within the HSM and reported accordingly.
-For the purpose of creating a request, the Presenter sets the values of the attributes to `null`.
-This contradicts the type of values specified in the definition of each attribute but serves well the purposes of the request.
+For the purpose of creating a request, the Presenter does not specify the value of the requested attributes.
+This is possible because the definition of the structure `ReportedAttribute` specifies the element value as optional.

 On the other hand, there are circumstances where the value of a request attribute should be provided by the Presenter.
 For example, when a particular cryptographic key is to be included in the evidence, the request must include a request entity with one of its attributes set with a type